International Student Admission

 - 6.5 on the IELTS

-- Applicants who have earned or will earn an accredited bachelor's or master's degree from an institution in which the language of instruction is exclusively English are exempt from submitting an official English proficiency test score.
+- We also accept some other tests.
+In addition, applicants who have earned or will earn an accredited bachelor's or master's degree from an institution in which the language of instruction is exclusively English are exempt from submitting an official English proficiency test score.
 See additional information included in the application instructions.

 All applications and required documents are collected by the central Graduate Studies office.
 Follow these application instructions.